Pluribus AI 2024 Election Autopsy

 Even when Democrats passed major legislation, the policies were often unpopular, poorly designed, or failed to address voters' core concerns.

-286 findings
+286 quotes

 31 voices